git-pull/website/index.rst

       Get your copy of the  *The Tao of tmux* on `Leanpub`_ and `Kindle`_ (Amazon).
 The final version will be delivered to you by January 2017.

-      `Pre-order on Leanpub`_ before Dec 23rd for the special discount price of $7.99.

       Read and browse the book for `free on the web`_.

       .. figure:: _static/img/books/amazon-logo.png